ShinoNoNuma/rewrite-article/README.md

 			5 - App Rewrite Article Generator is ready, go to http://localhost/rephrase

+Notice : This project is just a prototype.
-Notice : I use the framework cakephp 2.10
+	 I used the framework cakephp 2.10